containers/podman.io/docs/installation.md

 ### macOS

 On Mac, each Podman machine is backed by a virtual machine.
-Once you install it, you can run the `podman` command directly from the Unix shell in `Terminal`, where it remotely communicates with the `podman` service running in the Machine VM.
+Once installed, the podman command can run directly from the Unix shell in `Terminal`, where it remotely communicates with the `podman` service running in the Machine VM.